Sinch (album): Background and inspiration

 The album was produced by Malcolm Springer.
 He had previously done producing work for bands such as Full Devil Jacket, Matchbox 20, and Collective Soul in the 2000s and late 1990s.
 Springer also contributed to the album in other ways such as making string arrangements and playing a Wurlitzer.

 Reviews and reception

 Music critic Jason D. Taylor, writing for the Allmusic, gave the release a mixed to positive review.
 He argued, "Sinch experiments with hidden samples and awkward vocal tricks to keep the listener unprepared for the next leap into the unknown, and they do a satisfiable job at holding one's attention throughout the remainder of the album."
 He added that, while seeming "unfocused" and somewhat weak in certain areas, their alternative rock influenced sound can rise beyond contemporaries such as Creed and Default, particularly praising the single "Something More" as a "goldmine".

 Track listing

-All tracks composed by Jamie Stem.
+All tracks written and performed by Sinch.